vmware-tanzu/application-accelerator-samples/java-server-side-ui/README.md

 Using the `config/workload.yaml` it is possible to build, test and deploy this application onto a Kubernetes cluster that is provisioned with Tanzu Application Platform (https://tanzu.vmware.com/application-platform).

+> The workload is set up by default to autoconfigure the actuators.
+This results in that the Spring Actuators are available at TCP port 8081 and will be used by Application Live View.
+> Application Live View allows you see all health metrics in the TAP GUI.
+If you would like to have the Actuators available at TCP port 8080 you can set the
+> annotation `apps.tanzu.vmware.com/auto-configure-actuators` to `false`.

 ### Tanzu CLI
 Using the Tanzu CLI one could apply the workload using the local sources:
 ```bash